 We are Jed and Suzy Jones, explorers, adventurers and compete geeks!
-This story isn’t about us though; it’s about the Little Joneses; Maddie (2yrs old) and baby girl due in August 2019.
+This story isn’t about us though; it’s about the Little Joneses; 3 year old Maddie and little Lettie who just turned 1.

-Keeping Up With Little Joneses is meant in the most literal sense – we really are just trying to keep up with our energetic little wanderer!
-We have always used the plural Joneses hoping to expand our happy little family.
+Keeping Up With Little Joneses is meant in the most literal sense – we really are just trying to keep up with our energetic little wanderers!

 One thing Jed and decided on way back in the beginning of our relationship was that if we had a family, they would grow up truly experiencing and respecting The Great Outdoors.
 We can think of no better way to teach about ecology, the environment and our wonderful Earth than to be out there in it.

 We both appreciate the positive affect being immersed in nature has on our mental health, and wanted to give our children all the fresh air and adventures they want.
 In fact, I’m fairly sure that hiking helped keep me sane in those early days of motherhood!

 This may be hard to believe, but we now find parenting from a tent significantly easier than from the comfort of home.
 Why?
 Because Maddie is entertained all day long by the wildlife and the flora and fauna to collect.
 You would not believe the hours spent collecting gum nuts!
 All the time spent outdoors, mixed with fresh, clean air makes for a tired toddler.
 And when the sun goes down, Maddie wants to sleep.
 There is something so refreshing and therapeutic about when your circadian rhythms are in tune with nature.

 Lettie dose not tire of playing with sand and dirt, moving it from one cup to another or examining the colourful rocks we find along our travels.